pgbouncer/pgbouncer/doc/usage.rst

     Total number of microseconds spent by **pgbouncer** when actively connected to PostgreSQL, executing queries.

+total_wait_time
+    Time spent by clients waiting for a server in microseconds.

 avg_xact_count
     Average transactions per second in last stat period.